Hazel: Secure and Efficient Disaggregated Storage: Design of

-We placed key derivation on the KBS, as this limits potential exposure of the master tenant key in case of a data leakage.
-Such isolation is better than in local solutions such as \textit{dm-crypt}, which would require a global tenant storage key.
-We also decided to operate on the level of devices rather than NVMe controllers, namespaces, or other partitions, as any change to these (e.g., switching controllers) would require additional tracking and potential full disk re-encryption.
+We placed key derivation on the KBS rather than the local \projectnameSpace instance, as this limits potential exposure of the master user key in case of a local data leak.
+Such isolation is preferable to local solutions such as \textit{dm-crypt}, which would require a global user storage key.
+We also decided to operate at the device level rather than NVMe controllers, namespaces, or other partitions, as any change to these (e.g., switching controllers) would require additional tracking and potentially full-disk re-encryption.

-\subsubsection{Operation}
+\subsubsection{Operation\, \negcircnum{7}-\, \negcircnum{8}}

-After initializing the secure state, \projectnameSpace moves to data plane operation, serving requests~\negcircnum{8}.
-On shutdown, \projectnameSpace service returns the counter ranges to KBS~\negcircnum{9}, erases local information, and closes connections.
+\projectnameSpace then moves to the data plane, serving requests.
+On shutdown, it returns the counter ranges to KBS, erases local information, and closes connections.